-Many questions you may have about Greenville and ECU will be answered during International Student Orientation.
-You should also refer to the International Student Hub in Canvas as needed.
-Below is some information specific to ECULA students.
+Many questions you may have about life in Greenville will be answered in the International Students' Survival Guide that you received at International Student Orientation.
+Here is some information specific to ECULA students.

 Housing

 You have two main options for housing: